Ian Happ Preview, Player Props: Cubs vs. Reds

-Ian Happ and his .432 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the Chicago Cubs against the Cincinnati Reds and Andrew Abbott on September 2 at 6:40 PM ET.
+On Sunday, Ian Happ (hitting .316 in his past 10 games) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
+First pitch is at 12:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Reds.
+In his previous game he had a hitless showing (0-for-4) against the Reds.

 Ian Happ Game Info & Props vs. the Reds